Our products

 The strongest research on omega-3 focuses on cardiovascular health.
 Proven benefits include:

 Regular consumption of EPA and DHA reduces blood triglyceride levels by 15% to 30%, according to multiple meta-analyses.
-This effect is so significant that there are drugs based on concentrated omega-3 specifically prescribed for hypertriglyceridemia.
+This effect is so significant that there are concentrated omega-3 drugs specifically prescribed for hypertriglyceridemia.

 EPA omega-3s reduce the production of pro-inflammatory molecules (prostaglandins, leukotrienes) and increase the production of resolvins and protectins, which actively resolve inflammation.
 Chronic low-grade inflammation is linked to atherosclerosis, cancer, and neurodegenerative diseases.